 Brigham Young University - Idaho is a good option for students pursuing a Horticulture degree.
 With more than 20,000 students, this institution is one of the largest schools in the nation.

-The program with the most students enrolled at this school is liberal arts general studies.
 First-year students are not required to live on-campus at Brigham Young University - Idaho.
+On average, students accumulate about $15,344 of student debt at Brigham Young University - Idaho.
+That is far lower than the U.S. average of $28,547.
 Watch some school videos to explore what being on campus is like.

 It's hard to find a better school than Utah State University if you want to study Horticulture.
 Positioned in Logan, Utah, this university is ideal for students who thrive in an urban atmosphere.

 Each year, around 56.0% freshmen get scholarships, with the typical award being $7,222.
 You will be able to learn about numerous ethnicities thanks to USU's diverse campus.
 Videos from USU could be a great way to get more info on the university.